-To activate and deactivate the Alerts integration with the MOM server, go to "Setting a MOM server for actions on the MOM tab.
-See "Setting a MOM server for actions on the MOM tab" on page 62.
+To activate and deactivate the Alerts integration with the MOM server, go to Setting a MOM server for actions on the MOM tab.

 Setting anonymous access to a MOM server

 Before integrating Alerts with the MOM server in AdminPoint, anonymous access to the MOM Web console must be set.